 Joint VA Home Loan: Non-Eligible Co-Borrowers

-Special rules apply when co-borrowers who are not married take out a VA home loan.
+Special rules apply when co-borrowers who are not married take out a VA home loan together.

-All co-borrowers don’t need to be VA-eligible.
-However, only the eligible borrower’s portion of the loan gets a VA guaranty.
-Entitlements are pro-rated when joint borrowers include:
+Not all co-borrowers on a VA loan need to be VA-eligible.
+However, only the eligible borrower’s portion of the loan is guaranteed by the VA.

-- the veteran and one or more nonveterans (not spouse)
+- A veteran and one or more nonveterans (not spouse)

-- the veteran and one or more veterans (not spouse) who will not be using VA entitlement
+- A veteran and one or more veterans (not spouse) who will not be using VA entitlement

-When you buy a home with a non-veteran spouse, that is not considered a joint loan, and your entitlement is not curtailed.Verify your VA loan eligibility (Aug 25th, 2019)
+When you buy a home with a non-veteran spouse, that is not considered a joint loan, and an you can still buy with zero down.Verify your VA loan eligibility (Jan 26th, 2020)

 How Are The Guaranty And Down Payment Determined?